“Are the days getting shorter?” you think as your schedule threatens to overwhelm you.

 Go on a camping trip.
 Give yourself time to relax in your own company.
 Cut yourself off from everyone at least once a month and try to discover if there is any you left in you.

 You spend your whole life according to the rules dictated to you by social or cultural convention.
-Break away.
+Take charge and breakaway.
 Don’t worry what others may think.
 You are your priority.

 Ø Don’t Pressure Yourself